 Yes, unless there is a risk to your child’s safety, your ex can leave your child with his girlfriend.

 Can my ex leave my child with his girlfriend?
 This is a common question a lawyer hears.
 Is their partner/boyfriend allowed to come into contact with my children?
 In most situations, the answer to this question will be “Yes.”
-They are usually permitted to see the children and care for them during your ex’s parenting time.
+They are usually permitted to see and care for the children during your ex’s parenting time.

 However, the answer to this question is not as straightforward as you might think.
 We will explore the custody and visitation rights of parents in Michigan.
-We will also provide some guidance on what you can do if you are concerned about your child’s safety.
+We will also guide what you can do if you are concerned about your child’s safety.

 Table of Contents